-Most experts suggest you see your doctor about once each month for weeks 4-28, twice a month for weeks 28-36 and weekly for weeks 36 through the birth.
+Most experts suggest you see your doctor about once each month for weeks 4-28, twice a month for weeks 28-36 and weekly from week 36 through the birth.
 If you are older than 35 years, or your pregnancy is high-risk, you'll probably see your doctor more often based on his or her recommendation.

 Ask your doctor before stopping or starting any medication.
 Avoid x-rays.
 If you must have dental work or diagnostic tests, tell your dentist or doctor first that you are pregnant to ensure extra care and precaution is taken.

 Protect yourself and your baby from food-borne illnesses such as toxoplasmosis and listeria by washing all fruits and vegetables before eating.
-Don't eat undercooked or uncooked meat or fish and always handle, clean, cook, eat, and store foods properly and with care.
+Don't eat undercooked or uncooked meat or fish, and always handle, clean, cook, eat and store foods properly and with care.

 Don't eat fish with high amounts of mercury such as swordfish, king mackerel, shark and tilefish.
-Make sure to gain a healthy amount of weight, its necessary for you and your baby.
+Make sure to gain a healthy amount of weight, as it is necessary for you and your baby.
 Your doctor can guide you on how much weight to gain and what you should aim for during the pregnancy.
 Don't smoke, drink alcohol or use drugs.
 Unless your doctor tells you specifically not to, try to get at least 2 hours and 30 minutes of moderate-intensity aerobic activity a week.
 Spread out these workouts throughout the week evenly.

-Don't take very hot baths, use hot tubs or saunas.
+Don't take very hot baths, use hot tubs or use saunas.
 Get plenty of sleep and talk to your doctor about ways to avoid and eliminate stress.
-Get informed and involved in your pregnancy, read books, watch videos, go to a childbirth class and talk with moms you know.
+Get informed and involved in your pregnancy — read books, watch videos, go to a childbirth class and talk with moms you know.
 Ask your doctor about childbirth education classes in your area.
 These classes may help you prepare for the birth of your child.

 If you have a cat, ask your doctor about the risks of toxoplasmosis.
 This infection can be caused by a parasite found in cat feces.
-If not treated, it can cause birth defects.
-Avoid risks by avoiding cat litter and wearing gloves while gardening.
-Avoid all contact with rodents and take steps to avoid illness like washing your hands often.
+If not treated, it may cause birth defects.
+Reduce risks by avoiding cat litter and wearing gloves while gardening.
+Avoid all contact with rodents, and take steps like washing your hands often to avoid illness.
 Stay away from those who smoke.